 Effective immediately, Miami-Dade County will no longer permit the use of the utility allowance established by the local Public Housing Authority (PHA) for HOME-assisted rental projects for which HOME funds were committed on or after August 23, 2013.
 Projects to which HOME funds were committed before the effective date of the 2013 HOME Rule may continue to use the PHA utility schedule.
-U.S. HUD has notified all Participating Jurisdictions (PJs) that methods used by PHAs to establish utility schedules vary across the country and, therefore, may generate inconsistent or inaccurate allowances.
 PHA utility schedules are based on average consumption rates across a PHA's portfolio.
-Application of standardized utility allowances may result in undercharging of rent, particularly in projects where tenants pay utilities directly.
-As more projects are constructed or rehabilitated to higher energy-efficiency standards, the use of a standard utility allowance may not represent actual utility costs.
 Pursuant to U.S. HUD regulations, all PJs must establish a local policy for determining the UA for HOME projects based on the specific type of utilities used at the project.